-One of the things we decided we wanted to do not long after we ordered our NextGen caravan was a Factory Tour.
+Something we decided we wanted to do not long after we ordered our van was a NextGen Caravans Factory Tour.
 We inquired as to whether this would be possible and we were told that it was.

 Meeting Joe and Aka